valkey-io/valkey-io.github.io/content/blog/2024-06-27-using-bitnami-valkey-chart/index.md

 Valkey is a high-performance key/value datastore that supports workloads such as caching, and message queues, supporting many data types including strings, numbers, hashes, bitmaps, and more.
 Valkey can run in standalone or cluster mode for replication and high availability.

+[Bitnami][https://bitnami.com/] offers a number of secure, up-to-date, and easy to deploy charts for a number of popular open source applications.

 This blog will serve as walk-through on how you can deploy and use the [Bitnami Helm chart for Valkey](https://github.com/bitnami/charts/tree/main/bitnami/valkey).

 # Assumptions and prerequisites